swapnica15/712-Yorebridge/_pages/wedding-brochure-adds.md

 <h2>The Simple Life at a Luxury Level</h2>
 With the stunning backdrop of dramatic hillsides and rivers, our Victorian grade II listed, former Headmaster's House and School, sit proud and welcoming in the heart of the Yorkshire Dales.

-We promise luxury, relaxation and beautiful interiors, as well as a superb 3AA Rosettr menu, a bespoke wine and bar list and a personal and professional service from the moment you arrive.
+We promise luxury, relaxation and beautiful interiors, as well as a superb 3AA Rosettr menu, a bespoke wine and bar list and personal and professional service from the moment you arrive.

 Voted the most romantic hotel in the UK, we pride ourselves on creating the most amazing day you will never forget.